 - Purse the lips while breathing out.

-As mentioned earlier, people should aim for around 150 minutes of total exercise per week, which would be equivalent to 5 sessions of 30 minutes each.
+People should aim for about 150 minutes of total exercise per week, which is equivalent to five sessions of 30 minutes each.

 It is important that people with COPD track the intensity level of their exercise.